 - The trade-off is a special domain account, typically called help which every user can sign into but which has minimal security entitlements.

-Self-service password reset is available from a full screen or mobile phone web browser, from the PC login prompt and from a telephone, as described here.
+Self-service password reset is available from a full screen or mobile phone web browser, from the PC login prompt and from a telephone.